ssbc/handbook.scuttlebutt.nz/faq/misc/tor.md

-# How can I preserve my privacy
+# Can I use Scuttlebutt with Tor?

 Scuttlebutt has built in support for [TOR](https://torproject.org/).
 You need to be running the TOR daemon